 Occasionally, special rates for seniors aren’t that special, which means you’d be better off taking advantage of other deals.
 So check out offerings accessible to consumers of any age—through travel deal sites, mobile apps, coupon sites, daily deal sites and rewards programs—before making a purchase.

-And you could save even more by booking through NEA Travel.
+And you could save even more by booking plane tickets, hotel rooms, rental cars and more through NEA Travel.

-NEA Discount Marketplace is an exclusive shopping service that negotiates special discounts for NEA members on brand-name merchandise from hundreds of top retailers, online stores and local merchants.
+NEA Discount Marketplace is an exclusive shopping platform that regularly negotiates special discounts for NEA members on brand-name merchandise from hundreds of top retailers, online stores and local merchants.
 Plus, you can earn cash back when you shop and receive your reward via check or PayPal.

-In addition, consider buying discounted gift cards for restaurants, retailers and more through exchange websites such as Cardpool, GiftCards.com and Raise.
-Membership clubs such as Costco Wholesale also offer cut-rate cards for various businesses, with savings running 20% to 25%.
+In addition, consider buying discounted gift cards for restaurants, retailers and more through exchange websites such as GiftCards.com and Raise.
+Membership clubs such as Costco Wholesale also offer cut-rate cards for various businesses, with savings often running between 20% and 25%.